farcaster-project/RFCs/09-swap-state.md

 `Checkpoint`s must provide all the data to instantiate the types that underlie the state.
 They are expensive and shall be used only on critical sections.

 ### Inter-daemon
 Any interaction prior to the coins being locked can safely be ignored.
 Recovery to a state prior to locking funds is handy but optional.

 Before Bitcoin and Monero are locked, inter-daemon may fail with no further issues, and may not need recovery.

-`checkpoint pre-lock`: Both Alice and Bob, just before locking their coins, shall make a checkpoint.
+`checkpoint pre-lock`: Both the accordant seller and the arbitrating seller, just before locking their coins, shall make a checkpoint.
-`checkpoint post-buyprocsig`: Both Alice and Bob shall amend the `checkpoint pre-lock` by concatenating the `buy_procedure_signature` message after it is sent by Bob's to Alice's daemons.
+`checkpoint post-buyprocsig`: Both the accordant seller and the arbitrating seller shall amend the `checkpoint pre-lock` by concatenating the `buy_procedure_signature` message after it is sent by the arbitrating seller's to the accordant seller's daemons.

 ### Client-Daemon-Syncer (same user)